biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 To create an analysis, select "Create new analysis" from the top menu.

-This will take you to a list of studies with samples available to you for analysis, divided between your studies and publically available ('Other') studies.
+This will take you to a list of studies with samples available to you for analysis, divided between your studies and publically available ("Other") studies.

 .. figure::  images/analysis_studies_page.png